alpernebbi/depthcharge-tools/mkdepthcharge.rst

     The padding is usually larger than the decompressed version of the kernel, so it results in unbootable images for older boards with small image size limits.
-For these, it is usually necessary to use custom kernels to make the parts fit as described above.
+For these, it is usually necessary to use **--set-init-size**, or custom kernels to make the parts fit as described above.

+    This is disabled by default in favour of **--set-init-size**, use the **--pad-vmlinuz** argument to enable it.

+--set-init-size, --no-set-init-size
+    Increase the **init_size** kernel boot parameter so that the kernel's self-decompression does not overwrite the *INITRAMFS* file during boot.
+The modified value is calculated based on values in the zImage header and the **--kernel-start** argument.

+    This only works if the kernel has **KASLR** enabled (as is the default), because then the kernel itself tries to avoid overwriting the *INITRAMFS* during decompression.
+However it does not do this when first copying the *VMLINUZ* to the end of the decompression buffer.
+Increasing **init_size** shifts copy this upwards to avoid it overlapping *INITRAMFS*.

+    If the *VMLINUZ* and *INITRAMFS* are small enough, they may fit before the first compressed copy's start.
+In this case changing the value is unnecessary and skipped.

-    This is enabled by default, use the **--no-pad-vmlinuz** argument to disable it.
+    This is enabled by default, use the **--no-set-init-size** argument to disable it.

 Depthcharge image options